osohq/oso/docs/getting-started/quickstart.rst

   $ curl -H "user: bhavik@example.org" localhost:5050/expenses/1
   Not Authorized!

+And that's just the tip of the iceberg.
+You can register *any* application object with oso and then leverage it in your application's authorization policy.

+..
+For
+.. example, if you have ``Expense`` and ``User`` classes defined in your
+.. application, you could write a policy rule in oso that says a ``User`` may
+.. approve an ``Expense`` if they manage the ``User`` who submitted the expense
+.. and the expense's amount is less than $100.00:

+.. .. code-block:: polar

+..   allow(approver, "approve", expense) if
+..       approver = expense.submitted_by.manager
+..       and expense.amount < 10000;

+..
+In the process of evaluating that rule, the oso engine would call back into the
+.. application in order to make determinations that rely on application data, such
+.. as:

+.. - Which user submitted the expense in question?
+.. - Who is their manager?
+.. - Is their manager the approver?
+.. - Does the expense's ``amount`` field contain a value less than $100.00?

+.. .. note:: For more on leveraging application data in an oso policy, check out
+..   :doc:`/understand/language/application-types`.

 Writing your access policy as declarative rules over your app's classes and data is one of oso's most powerful features.
 In the next section, we'll update